-(h) Certain other periods of abnormal operations as determined by ERCOT in its sole discretion; and
+(h) Certain other periods of abnormal operations as determined by ERCOT in its sole discretion;

-(i) For a Controllable Load Resource, the five-minute clock intervals in which the computed Base Points are equal to the snapshot of its telemetered power consumption.
+(i) For a Controllable Load Resource, the five-minute clock intervals in which the computed Base Points are equal to the snapshot of its telemetered power consumption; and

+(j) For QSGRs, the five-minute clock intervals in which the QSGR has a telemetered status of SHUTDOWN or telemeters an LSL of zero pursuant to Section 3.8.3.1, Quick Start Generation Resource Decommitment Decision Process.

 (7) All Generation Resources that are not part of a DSR Portfolio, excluding IRRs, and all DSR Portfolios shall meet the following GREDP criteria for each month.
 ERCOT will report non-compliance of the following performance criteria to the reliability monitor: